-What was your role in designing numerous exhibits, parades, mascots and award-winning floats?
+What was your role in designing numerous exhibits, parades, mascots, and award-winning floats?

 John: I am the concept guy and the art director.
 Every project has unique challenges and struggles.
-I once had to design a Rose Parade float for the Quikrete company where they make concrete.
+I once had to design a Rose Parade float for the Quikrete company which makes concrete.
 How the hell can I design a float to promote concrete, I thought!?
 It came to me at 3 am and I used the tale of the Three Little Pigs.
 Their last house was made from concrete.
 I won the Pasadena Tournament of Roses “Bob Hope Humor Award” for that design.

 What is your goal as an artist?

 John: To use my superpowers for good.

 According to you what are the key features of a perfect client?